History of the Institute

 In parallel with these developments in the metals field, institutes were being developed in the ceramics, plastics and rubber fields.

 The Staffordshire Ceramics Society was formed in 1900 in the heart of the rapidly developing pottery industry in Stoke-on-Trent.
-This later broadened to become The British Ceramic Society in 1945 which operated as a learned society organising lectures and seminars.
-Following the same format as had taken place in the metals field, a professional body for ceramics was later formed and again, in the same way as had happened for metals, the two bodies merged to become The Institute of Ceramics in 1986.
-This continued to be based at Stoke-on-Trent, where the current Institute of Materials, Minerals and Mining still has a regional office.
+In 1903-1916 became the English Ceramic Society and 1916-1938 the Ceramic Society This later broadened to become The British Ceramic Society in 1938 to 1984 which operated as a learned society organising lectures and seminars.
+Following the same format as had taken place in the metals field, the Institute of Ceramics was formed as a professional body for ceramics and again, in the same way as had happened for metals, the two bodies merged to become The Institute of Ceramics in 1986 which later merged with the Institute of Metals and the Plastics and Rubber institute to become the Institute of Materials in 1993.
+The Institute of Ceramics was based at Stoke-on-Trent, where the current Institute of Materials, Minerals and Mining still has a regional office.

 Plastics and rubber

 The Rubber Club of Great Britain was formed in July 1921.
 The Club changed its name to the Institution of the Rubber Industry (IRI) in 1925 followed by The Plastics Institute (PI) in 1931.
 These merged to form The Plastics and Rubber Institute (PRI) in 1975.

 In the late 1980s, discussions began to take place on a further merger to form an Institute of Materials.
 All of these institutes had by that time stopped carrying out their own examinations and were accrediting courses in universities and colleges.
 Increasingly, these courses were broadening to cover many different materials, other than concentrating specifically on metallurgy, polymers or ceramics.
 The institutes also felt they would have greater strength and more influence by being combined into one larger body.